nuttercd/microsoft-azure-sentinel-honeypot-lab/README.md

 | summarize event_count=count() by latitude, longitude, sourcehost, label, destination, country
 ```
 4. Run the Query!
 5. You can continue refreshing the map to display more failed RDP attacks.
-Here
-   the honey pot has only been running for a couple of hours and I already have
+Here the honey pot has was ran over night.
-   over 1,12k hits from the Philippines!
 ![Alt text](images/map.png)

 ## Wrapping up